csprousers/cspro/build-tools/CSPro Installer Generator/readme.txt

        wrappers in CSPro logic that appear as user-defined functions but call into JavaScript when invoked.

+    -  Leaflet can be used as the mapping engine on Android.

     -  A new dialog, Manage Application Files, replaces the Add Files and Drop Files dialogs, providing a central place to manage an application's files and each file's properties.